epochtom/QCDIS_project_publish/README.md

 # QCDIS - Quantum Computing Data Intelligence System

-A comprehensive GUI application for quantum machine learning that intelligently recommends and executes quantum ML methodologies based on user prompts.
+A comprehensive GUI application for quantum machine learning that intelligently recommends and executes quantum ML methodologies based on the user prompts.
 QCDIS provides an end-to-end workflow from prompt input to model training and performance analysis.

 ## 🌟 Features

-- **Intelligent Methodology Prediction**: Uses a neural network to recommend the best quantum ML methodology based on user prompts
+- **Intelligent Methodology Prediction**: A neural network recommends the best quantum ML methodology based on user prompts
-- **Multiple Quantum ML Approaches**: Supports various quantum computing techniques including:
+- **Multiple Quantum ML Approaches**
-  - **Quantum PCA (QPCA)** with Regression, CNN, or XGBoost classifiers
+  - **Quantum PCA (QPCA)** with Logistic Regression, CNN, or XGBoost classifiers
-  - **Quantum Feature Mapping (QFM)** with Regression, CNN, or XGBoost classifiers
+  - **Quantum Feature Mapping (QFM)** with Linear Regression, CNN, or XGBoost
-  - **Projected Quantum Kernel (PQK)** with Neural Networks
+  - **Projected Quantum Kernel (PQK)** with Neural Network
   - **MATLAB SVD-PCA** with K-Nearest Neighbors
 - **Image to CSV Conversion**: Convert image datasets to CSV format for processing
 - **Docker Integration**: Execute training scripts in isolated Docker containers with 24-hour timeout